Observation of the pressure effect in simulations of droplets splashing on a dry surface: Results

-While the pressure effect, the central air bubble, and contact line instabilities are all reproduced, because the droplets in the simulations are significantly smaller than the droplets used in experiments a direct comparison is not straightforward.
-However, it is possible to compare the scaling laws reported in the literature with the results of simulations.
-As mentioned in the introduction, one of the theories for splashing predicts the existence of a very thin gas film under the droplet \cite{mandre2012}.
-This gas film is shown in figure~\ref{fEvolution} for different impact velocities and different properties of the liquid.
-The vertical axis shows the distance from the wall and the horizontal axis the radial distance away from the center of the droplet.
+This section looks in more detail at the gas film which forms under the droplet upon impact.
+The evolution of the gas film for various parameters is shown in figure~\ref{fEvolution}.
+The vertical axis shows the height away from the wall and the horizontal axis the radial distance away from the center.
 Both axes are in $\si{\micro \m}$.
-The figures on the left ((a), (c), and (e)) correspond to an impact velocity of $0.25 \si{\m.\s^{-1}}$ and the time difference between successive lines is $1.0 \si{\micro \m}$.
-The figures on the right ((b), (d), and (f)) show an impact velocity of $10.0 \si{\m.\s^{-1}}$, and the time difference between successive lines is $0.1 \si{\micro \m}$.
-The top figures ((a) and (b)) show the results for ethanol, the middle figures ((c) and (d)) show the results for the high viscosity liquid, and the bottom figures ((e) and (f)) show the results for the liquid with a high surface tension.
-Comparing figure (a) and (c), shows that a higher viscosity results in a thicker gas film.
-Comparing figures (a) and (b) shows that a higher impact velocity gives a thinner gas film.
-Both findings are consistent with literature \cite{kolinski2014}.
-An increases surface tension also gives an increased gas film thickness.
+The figures in the top row show an impact velocity of $2.5 \si{\m.\s^{-1}}$ and the time difference between successive lines is $1.0 \si{\micro \m}$.
+The figures in the bottom row show the gas film for an impact velocity of $10.0 \si{\m.\s^{-1}}$ with a time difference of $0.1 \si{\micro \m}$ between successive lines.
+Figures (a) and (e) show the gas film for ethanol at atmospheric ambient pressure, figures (b) and (f) show the results for the high viscosity liquid (i.e. a viscosity $10$ times higher than the viscosity of ethanol), figures (c) and (g) show the results for the liquid with a high surface tension (i.e. a surface tension $20$ times higher than the surface tension of ethanol in air), and figures (d) and (h) show the results for ethanol at reduced ambient pressure (i.e. an ambient pressure $1/100$ of atmospheric pressure).
+Comparing the top and bottom row shows that a higher impact velocity results in a thinner gas film.
+The fluctuations of the interface close to the wall in the bottom row are the result of the gas film collapsing behind the edge of the spreading droplet.
+Comparing figure (a) and (b), shows that for early times a higher viscosity results in a thicker gas film.
+Both the effect of velocity and viscosity are consistent with literature~\cite{kolinski2014}.
+An increases surface tension also gives an increased gas film thickness while a lower ambient pressure has little effect on the thickness of the gas film.